dylanlott/vedh/contextlog.md

 Ultimately, I need to introduce a state management solution to the app via VueX to fix these issues.
 This will be a pretty large refactor but I suspect would lend itself heavily to the overall quality and reliability of the app.

 `add-vuex` branch has some work that does exactly this on it.

+### 22 Dec 2020
+**TODO**:
+- [ ] Need to start grapplevining VueX into the app and get opponent boardstates working.
+- [ ] Get opponent boardstates pulling up however we have to manage it
+- [ ] Finish the Join Game user flow

+### 24 December 2020
+Christmas Eve!

+The app needs to set the opponent boardstates and susbcribe to updates.
+I have a rough query working now, it just needs to be refined to pull only the opponent states back.